edwardcallow/tesco-jargon/c.md

 > ![People](assets/images/tag-people.png)

 #### Colleague shop
-Opportunity for in-store staff to purchase end-of-life products, reduced to 1p, in the evenings.
+Opportunity for in-store staff to take end-of-life products that have not sold, at no cost, in the evenings.
 Intended to reduce food waste from stores.
 Usually located in staff reception.
+> Previously known as the penny shop.
 > ![People](assets/images/tag-people.png)

 #### Combined service desk